Eleanor of Provence

-A large number of Savoyard relatives accompanied Eleanor to England in her retinue, most notably her maternal uncles, who were given influential positions in the government, her influence with the King and her imperious manner did not endear her to the English and led to her unpopularity with the English barons and much created friction during Henry's reign.
-She also seems to have evoked the dislike of the Londoners for the new queen.
+A large number of Savoyard relatives accompanied Eleanor to England in her retinue, most notably her maternal uncles, who were given influential positions in the government.
+Her influence with the King and her imperious manner did not endear her to the English and led to her unpopularity with the English barons and created friction during Henry's reign.
+She also seems to have evoked the dislike of the Londoners.
 On one occasion, her barge was attacked as she sailed down the River Thames by angry citizens who pelted her with stones, mud, rotten eggs and vegetables.
 She was rescued by Thomas Fitzthomas, the Mayor of London, and took refuge at the bishop of London's home.

 Henry III died, after thirty-six years of marriage, in 1272, and was succeeded by Eleanor's son Edward I, who was to become one of the greatest of the Plantagenet Kings.